Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 • a response to the selection criteria

-• supporting material as relevant to the application, including an indicative overview of the titles you wish to present to the North American market, and a risk management plan.
+• supporting material as relevant to the application, including an indicative overview of the adult titles you wish to present to the North American market.

 No other supporting material or budget is required.